 A Film or Photography Permit is required for film and photography done for commercial purposes or that otherwise falls outside of normal park use in the East Bay Regional Park District.

 Film/Commercial Photography Permits: Used for filming, photography, or videotaping of print ads, commercials, movies, videos, PSAs, etc. The current fees for a Film/Commercial Photography permit are $1,250 for a full day of filming (8+ hours), $750 for a half day (5-7 hours), or $165 per hour.

 Student Permits: A fee waiver may be requested for student photography permits.
-A letter from the school and valid student ID must be submitted with the application to be eligible for the Student Permit Fee Waiver.
+A letter from the school and a valid student ID must be submitted with the application to be eligible for the Student Permit Fee Waiver.
 Students are also required to provide insurance from their school/college/university or provide their own insurance that meets our requirements.

 Film and Photography Permit fees are subject to change.
 Additional fees may also apply for parking, reservations, and park staff time.
 Liability insurance is required for all permits.

-Turnaround time depends on availability, impact to the park, and volume of requests.
+Turnaround time depends on availability, impact on the park, and volume of requests.
 It is highly recommended you submit the inquiry form at least one month in advance to allow time for the details of your film/photo shoot to be vetted and to ensure you have enough time to obtain and submit all the required insurance documents.

 To apply for a Film/Photography Permit: